 Go early in the morning and you are rewarded with a beautiful view of the Manhattan skyline at sunrise.

 Things to see and do in Central Park: Hire a bike and go for a ride

 As many major cities nowadays, New York runs a city bike rental scheme.
-And whilst I would not recommend renting and riding a bike through the city if you are an inexperienced rider, taking it through Central Park is fairly save.
+And whilst I would not recommend renting and riding a bike through the city if you are an inexperienced rider, taking it through Central Park is fairly safe.
 Well saying that, it is also fairly hilly, so be prepared for some heavy pedalling (not helped by the fact that the rental bikes weigh a ton).
 Or be cheeky and rent an e-bike instead.

-Rental charge is $12 / day and the rides are for free, as long as you limit them to less than 30 minutes per tour (so take the bike for a ride, return it within 30 minutes, take out the next one and so on).
+Rental charge is $12 / day and the rides are for free, as long as you limit them to less than 30 minutes per tour.
+So take the bike for a ride, return it within 30 minutes, take out the next one and so on.
 No need to sign up beforehand, all you need is your credit card.